 We are a litigation support, security consulting, and valuation firm.
+We trace and value assets, conduct post-separation accountings, draft discovery requests, and assist in other aspects of dispute resolution.
 Our litigation expertise is broad - covering matrimonial disputes, criminal defense, commercial litigation, cryptocurrency tracing, and oil & gas disputes.
 Our holistic risk management solutions thoroughly address your organization's threat vectors and can be implemented by you, without us.
 We don't provide software or affiliate products and strive to ensure all of our recommendations include free and open source software.

 How much should I expect to pay you?